Research for Patient Benefit Programme - Frequently asked questions

-NIHR Research for Patient Benefit is a responsive mode/researcher-led funding programme for applied health research.
+RfPB is a responsive mode/researcher-led funding programme for applied health research.
 It is intended to provide an opportunity for projects to emerge out of health and social care practice.
 As such, the research needs to have a demonstrable impact on the health or health care of users of that service.
 While it deliberately does not specify topics to be covered, you are encouraged to read the aims and scope statements.
 The potential trajectory to patient benefit is a major selection criteria, so ensure you make a clear case for the patient and/or public benefit arising from the study.
 Alongside rigorous research designs and methodologies, we also look for dissemination strategies that will enhance the likelihood that the results can be rolled out within the NHS.

 The programme will not fund:

-- basic science research
+- Laboratory-based research, basic science research, experimental medicine

-- setting up or maintaining research units
+- Infrastructure, such as setting up or maintaining research units

 Note that whilst the programme will fund research aimed at evaluating the effectiveness of a service or intervention, it will not fund the costs of providing the service or intervention itself.